sindhiya1930/skillfyme-devops-ai/Docker/Assignment2/DockerSwarm.md

 **Steps**:

-This was already implicitly covered in Task 2 and 3 by defining app_network with driver: overlay in docker-compose.yml and attaching all services to it.
+This was already implicitly covered in Task 2 and 3 by defining app-network with driver: overlay in docker-compose.yml and attaching all services to it.
 Verification: You can verify the network creation:
 > docker network ls